AnarDocs/LibSocWiki/pages/L.A._Noire.md

 Redevelopment Fund' using fraud.
-The fires were discovered to be caused by faulty heaters, the man who worked on said heaters admits to being paid by the company for doing it, but another suspect is an [anarchist and communist](Anarcho-Communism "wikilink") who hates the heater company, either can be arrested for the crime.
+The fires were discovered to be caused by faulty heaters, the man who worked on said heaters admits to being paid by the company for doing it, but another suspect is an [anarchist and communist](Anarcho-Communism.md "wikilink") who hates the heater company, either can be arrested for the crime.

 ### A Walk in Elysian Fields